Introduction to Arithmetic Groups: Arithmetic subgroups of SL(2,R) via orthogonal groups

-\begin{rem} For $a$ and~$b$ as in \fullref{ArithSO21Eg}{F}, $(0,0,0)$ is the only solution in~$\mathcal{O}^3$ of the equation $ax^2 + by^2 = z^2$ \csee{sigma(ab)neg->nosoln}.
-Therefore, \fullcref{ArithSO21Eg}{Q} and \fullcref{ArithSO21Eg}{F} could easily be combined into a single construction, but we separated them for pedagogical reasons. \end{rem}
+\begin{rem} For $a$ and~$b$ as in \fullcref{ArithSO21Eg}{F}, $(0,0,0)$ is the only solution in~$\ints^3$ of the equation $ax^2 + by^2 = z^2$ \csee{sigma(ab)neg->nosoln}.
+Therefore, \fullcref{ArithSO21Eg}{Q} and \fullcref{ArithSO21Eg}{F} could fairly easily be combined into a single construction, but we separated them to keep them a bit less complicated. \end{rem}